biosails/pheniqs/docs/2.0/overview.md

 # Read anatomy

-Illumina sequencing platforms typically produce four different sequence elements: two Index sequences (referred by Illumina as the **i5** and **i7** barcodes), and two Insert sequences (referred by Illumina as **Read 1** and **Read 2**).
-Collectively, these are commonly referred to as read segments.
-For example, consider a standard paired-end, dual index library design:
+Illumina sequencing platforms typically produce four different sequence elements: two Index sequences, referred by Illumina as the **i5** and **i7** barcodes, and two Insert sequences, referred by Illumina as **Read 1** and **Read 2**.
+Collectively, these are referred to as read segments.
+For example, consider a [standard paired-end, dual index library design](illumina.html):

 ![read anatomy](/pheniqs/assets/img/diagram1.png)